brezende/java-driver/changelog/README.md

 - [bug] JAVA-1179: Request objects should be copied when executed.
 - [improvement] JAVA-1182: Throw error when synchronous call made on I/O thread.
+- [bug] JAVA-1193: Replica metadata should be refreshed immediately when a DDL statement is executed.

 ### 3.0.1